AJReio/AJReio/README.md

 👋 HELLO WORLD!

-My name is Alejandro Rello and I am a junior Full-Stack developer in continuous training.
+My name is Alejandro Rello and I am a Full-Stack developer in continuous training.
 I have always been curious about how the technologies and applications we use daily work, and that's why I decided to leave my job to invest in myself and explore a profession that I find passionate.
 Currently, I am still learning JavaScript, React and Python and I try to focus my efforts on training myself more deeply in the back-end area.